Driving the treacherous road to Bella Coola in BC

 How long is Bella Coola Road?

-Bella Coola Road (Highway 20) is 454km (282 miles) long, running east-west from Williams Lake (in the Central Interior of British Columbia) to Bella Coola (in the Bella Coola Valley, in British Columbia).
-It's an amazingly scenic trip, but be ready for lots of gravel roads and steep grades.
-The road, also known as the Chilcotin Highway, links the Central Coast with the Central Interior as it crosses the Coast Mountains and the Chilcotin Plateau.
-Highway 20 cuts through a rugged land of lakes and mountains on its way to Bella Coola, a Native village on a Pacific inlet.
-This journey takes the adventurous driver from Williams Lake and the desert canyons of the Fraser River to glaciated peaks and finally to the shores of a narrow ocean fjord.
+Bella Coola Road (Highway 20) spans 454 km (282 miles), running east-west from Williams Lake in the Central Interior of British Columbia to Bella Coola in the Bella Coola Valley.
+It's an amazingly scenic trip, but be prepared for gravel roads and steep grades.
+Also known as the Chilcotin Highway, it links the Central Coast with the Central Interior, crossing the Coast Mountains and the Chilcotin Plateau.
+Highway 20 traverses a rugged land of lakes and mountains, leading adventurous drivers from Williams Lake and the desert canyons of the Fraser River to glaciated peaks and finally to the shores of a narrow ocean fjord.

 Is Bella Coola Highway 20 paved?

-The drive can be a nerve-wracking experience and features paved and unpaved parts.
+The drive can be nerve-wracking, featuring both paved and unpaved sections.
 It’s paved for the first 319 km to Anahim Lake.
-Then, the road changes to an all-season gravel road.
+Then, it transitions to an all-season gravel road.
 The road is not for the faint of heart.
-Driving in low gears and fully concentrating on the road is necessary when traversing the hair-pinned killer curves.
-It is such a white-knuckle gravel road that on occasion tourists who have ventured down it have refused to return on it.
-The road handles all traffic year-round, including semi-trailer trucks & large recreational vehicles.
+Driving in low gears and fully concentrating on the road is necessary when navigating the hair-pinned killer curves.
+It's such a white-knuckle gravel road that, on occasion, tourists who have ventured down it have refused to return.
+The road accommodates all traffic year-round, including semi-trailer trucks and large recreational vehicles.

-The road is very challenging.
-It includes 11km of switchbacks on the way up to Heckman Pass, nicknamed as The Hill, at 1.524m (5.000ft) above the sea level.
+The road is very challenging, including 11 km of switchbacks on the way up to Heckman Pass, nicknamed as The Hill, at 1,524 m (5,000 ft) above sea level.
 The road descends 43 km (27 mi) of steep, narrow road with sharp hairpin turns and two major switchbacks to the Bella Coola Valley.
 The descent includes a 9 km (5.6 mi) section with grades of up to 18% (about 1 in 6).
-During steep sections, it’s best to put your vehicle in first gear & just go slow.
+At this gradient, it’s said to be the steepest road in British Columbia.
+During steep sections, it’s best to put your vehicle in first gear and go slow.
 Remember, uphill traffic has the right-of-way.
-Some sections are single lane.
-Tourists who have driven to Bella Coola from Williams Lake have been known to refuse to drive back and have had to be taken out by boat or float plane.
+Some sections are single-lane.
+Tourists who have driven to Bella Coola from Williams Lake have been known to refuse to drive back and have had to be taken out by boat or floatplane.

 Can you drive to Bella Coola?

 Driving into Bella Coola is a spectacular experience.
-Due its unique location and passing through remote areas, it is important when driving in these conditions to be prepared.
-There aren't a lot of facilities along the way, so start out with a full tank of gas.
+Due to its unique location and passing through remote areas, it is important when driving in these conditions to be prepared.
+There aren't many facilities along the way, so start out with a full tank of gas.
 You can easily make this trip in a day, especially in summer, but leave plenty of time to stop and explore.

 When was the road to Bella Coola built?